We continue with the series that examines seven Bible passages that attempt to summarize the information contained in all 66 books of the Bible.

 - Genesis 3:16

 Before sin, man and woman enjoyed co-rulership over creation.
-Because of sin, this perfect balance was upset and God established a rule of law in the area of leadership.
+Because of sin, this perfect balance was upset and God established a rule of law in the area of family leadership.
 The husband would rule and be the head of the family unit.
 This concept is repeated and confirmed in the New Testament (I Corinthians 11:3; Ephesians 5:22-24).
-There have been many abuses of this situation, but the Bible clarifies the loving relationship that is to exist within this situation (Ephesians 5:25, 28-30).
+There have been many abuses of this situation, but the Bible clarifies the loving relationship that is to exist within this union (Ephesians 5:25, 28-30).

-C. Adam is Judged
+C. Adam is judged

 17Then to Adam He said, "Because you have listened to the voice of your wife, and have eaten from the tree about which I commanded you, saying, 'You shall not eat from it';